-Students whose schedules are cancelled may re-register for classes once the payment requirement is satisfied.
+Students whose schedules have been cancelled may re-register for classes once the payment requirement has been satisfied.
 Written permission from the instructor and department may be required.

 Student Account Holds

 A hold may be placed on student accounts for the following reasons: